 - Plant-based proteins are also less bioavailable, so people following a strict plant-based diet will need to compensate with more protein.
 Protein tends to correlate with a higher Nutrient Optimiser Score.

-One “beef” I have with Paul is his constant reference in various podcasts to a study by Bruce Ames listing the various toxins in plants in his 1990 paper Dietary Pesticides (99.99% all natural).
+One “beef” I have with Paul is his constant reference to a study by Bruce Ames listing the various toxins in plants in his 1990 paper Dietary Pesticides (99.99% all-natural).

 Ames’ Triage Theory says that in the absence of nutrients, we tend to sacrifice long term maintenance and repair in favour of short term survival.
-The explicit implication of Ames’ work is that we should be doing everything we can to maximise our intake of nutrients well above the minimum levels to prevent deficiency.
+The explicit implication of Ames’ work is that, if we want to reduce the risk of the various diseases of ageing, we should be doing everything we can to maximise our intake of nutrients well above the minimum levels to prevent deficiency.

 We cannot live life in a bubble that excludes everything that could harm us.
 Everything in life has a cost/benefit trade-off.
-It is also thought that many of these toxic plant compounds (e.g. caffeine in coffee) provide benefit by providing some level of hormetic stress (e.g. exercise will damage your muscles but make you stronger in the long run).
+It is also thought that many of these toxic plant compounds (e.g. caffeine in coffee sulforaphane etc) provide benefit by providing some level of hormetic stress (e.g. exercise will damage your muscles but make you stronger in the long run).

-Rather than thinking in terms of plants = bad, animals = good, a slightly different paradigm is to think in terms of the cost benefits of the food we eat is in terms of nutrient density vs satiety as shown in the chart below (see more detail in the interactive Tableau chart here).
+Rather than thinking in terms of plants = bad, animals = good, a more useful paradigm is to think in terms of the cost benefits of the food we eat is in terms of nutrient density vs satiety as shown in the chart below (see more detail in the interactive Tableau chart here).